logo

 "The finding that neuronal necrosis can be induced in the immature mouse brain by 0.5 mg/kg of MSG raises the more specific question whether there is any risk to the developing human nervous system by maternal use of MSG during pregnancy."

-MSG is a substance that it is wise to take steps to avoid when trying to conceive but it is not always easy to identify on a food label.
-MSG may be contained within the following:
+MSG is a substance that it may be wise to minimize or avoid when trying to conceive, however, it is not always easy to identify MSG on food labels.
+The presence of MSG may be indicated by the following:

 Autolyzed yeast